Createdd/Writing/articles/APIIntro.md

 >"We see our customers as invited guests to a party, and we are the hosts.
 It's our job every day to make every important aspect of the customer experience a little bit better."  - Jeff Bezos
 ---

+## API

+It's necessary to understand:

+## What I will use for this introduction

+#### Development Environment

+In this example here I will use

+Plain JavaScript
+- Node.js
+- Express (JS framework)
+- MongoDB (Database)
+- Yarn (package management)
+- Visual Studio Code as editor

+For the login mask I will use the awesome template from w3layouts.

+#### Dependencies

+Following packages are used

+- body-parser (for parsing incoming requests)
+- express (to make the application run)
+- nodemon (restarting server when changes occur)
+- mongoose (object data modeling to simplify interactions with MongoDB)
+- bcrypt (for hashing and salting passwords)
+- express session (to handle sessions)
+- connect-mongo (for storing sessions in MongoDB)

+#### Structure

+The tutorial will be structured in: